Himanshu41311/PAWLUXE/README.md

-# 🐾 Pawluxe – Pet Adoption & Listing Platform
+# 🐾 Pawluxe – Pet Adoption Platform

 Pawluxe is a full-stack web application built to connect pet lovers across India.
 It allows users to list, adopt, or ethically purchase pets — including rescued animals and purebred pets — through a transparent and secure platform.